Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/includes/get-started-get-model-rest-go.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Ao concluir este guia de início rápido, exclua o arquivo do sistema de arquivos.
+Quando terminar este arranque rápido, elimine o ficheiro do sistema de ficheiros.

 ## <a name="next-steps"></a>Passos seguintes